FUE5BASE/FUE5/README.md

 5. Now you can use the [FUE5-Exporter](https://github.com/FUE5BASE/FUE5-Exporter) to export your Factorio base and transfer it to FUE5.

 ## How do I import my Factorio base to FUE5?
-If you need to know how to transfer your Factorio base to FUE5 follow [this](https://github.com/FUE5BASE/FUE5/blob/main/BaseImportGuide.md) simple guide.
-We also encourage anyone having troubles making things work to visit our [FUE5 Discord](https://discord.gg/5dWyyH5wcU) for advice!
+If you want to know how to transfer your Factorio base to FUE5 follow [this](https://github.com/FUE5BASE/FUE5/blob/main/BaseImportGuide.md) simple guide.
+We also encourage anyone having trouble making things work to visit our [FUE5 Discord](https://discord.gg/5dWyyH5wcU) for advice!

 ## Disclaimer:
 I do not own the IP of the Factorio game, it's assets or any of the related designs.
 All credit goes to the Factorio owner and developer Wube Software.
 Massive respect for the insane feat of engineering and optimization the actual Factorio game is!